paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-134-energy-policy.md

 (9) assist United States firms, especially firms that are in competition with firms in foreign countries, to obtain opportunities to transfer technologies to, or undertake projects in, foreign countries.

-**(c) Identification** Pursuant to the agreements required by subsection (a) of this section, the Secretary, through the Agency for International Development, and after consultation with the interagency working group, United States firms, and representatives from foreign countries, shall develop mechanisms to identify potential energy projects in host countries, and shall identify a list of such projects within 240 days after October 24, 1992, and periodically thereafter.
+**(c) Identification** Pursuant to the agreements required by subsection (a), the Secretary, through the Agency for International Development, and after consultation with the interagency working group, United States firms, and representatives from foreign countries, shall develop mechanisms to identify potential energy projects in host countries, and shall identify a list of such projects within 240 days after October 24, 1992, and periodically thereafter.

 **(d) Financial mechanisms**

-(1) Pursuant to the agreements under subsection (a) of this section, the Secretary, through the Agency for International Development, shall—
+(1) Pursuant to the agreements under subsection (a), the Secretary, through the Agency for International Development, shall—

   (A) establish appropriate financial mechanisms to increase the participation of United States firms in energy projects utilizing United States renewable energy technologies, and services related thereto, in developing countries;